/compare · positioning

 | Agent interfaces | API + CLI + MCP | Rare | Rare |

 - CI gating.
-You can fail a build at
+Fail a build at

 --fail-on heavyand trust the threshold won't move under you. - Auditability.
 Every point in a score traces to a named pattern with a documented weight.